Algebraic and logistic investigations on free lattices: An inductive calculus.

 The calculus is described by the complete definition of the concept of formula and theorem.
 We call this calculus shortly the ``inductive calculus.''

 Comments to the inductive calculus.
 [A]~In the inductive calculus holds according to~[3a]

 for each formula pair $a,b$.
-The inductive calculus is obviously consistent in the sense that $\IMP$ is not a theorem.
+The inductive calculus is obviously free from contradiction in the sense that $\IMP$ is not a theorem.
 In fact, there is no rule that could have $\IMP$ as conclusion.
 For each rule---except the structure rules---the conclusion contains at least one proper formula.
 The structure rules trivially cannot have~$\IMP$ as conclusion, as long as the premiss is different from~$\IMP$.

 [B]~Instead of the axioms of the deductive calculus appear alone the numerical theorems of the inductive calculus.
-At\deutsch{bei} defining these theorems, use is made of the contentual interpretation.
+At\deutsch{bei} defining these theorems, use is made of the interpretation in terms of content.

 [C]~The induction rule yields a conclusion out of infinitely many premisses.
 But the infinite set of premisses is constructively defined, as the set of the constants~$a^\tau$ is defined constructively.
 Therefore the induction rule is constructively admissible.